NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The initial arrangement was only for mainstream CO2 serial kit sets, but later extended enthusiastically to BIS kit set, 2nd-SpO2 kit set, APCO kit set, NMT kit set etc., whose motivation is highly questionable given this greatly increases the interface cost compared to a plain serial port.

-The use of Smart Cables for serial communications, however, gives the false illusion of a mighty MULTI socket when the capabilities are in reality coming from the system software.
+The use of Smart Cables for serial communication, however, gives the false illusion of a mighty MULTI socket when the capabilities are in reality coming from the system software.

 Make no mistake, the serial kit sets are self-contained and whether a particular kit set is supported depends on the system software, not on the type of connector sockets being used.

-Life Scope S Bedside Station Was Not Yet Ready Even After Long Delays
+Life Scope S Bedside Station Was A Failure

 When BSS-9800 Life Scope S Bedside Station was finally released in 1998, the first problem spotted was the outdated Ethernet Port.
 Reflecting a much-delayed launch under tremendous stress, the Ethernet port was an outdated AUI port (10Base5 Thick Ethernet) instead of a up-to-date RJ45 Port (10Base-T) which had become the standard installation.
 A costly AUI-RJ45 transceiver was needed in order to allow it to connect to a 10BaseT Ethernet hub; Life Scope S was far from being ready.